I started with a black primer from Scale 75.

 Keep adding more layers of drybrush with brighter metals.
 I used Gunmetal from Model Air and Heavy Metal from Scale 75.

-When everthing is very well dry keep a pencil with a heavy tip, something like an H pencil and make random patches over the paint.
+When everything is very well dry keep a pencil with a heavy tip, something like an H pencil and make random patches over the paint.
 After that buff it with a paper towel to get a bare metal look.

 For the leather I used a base coat of Red Leather from Vallejo which I wetblended with Black from Vallejo and made random patches of paint while everything was wet.